 State Route 227 and Los Ranchos Road Intersection Operational Improvements Project

-The County of San Luis Obispo Department of Public Works, San Luis Obispo Council of Governments (SLOCOG), and Caltrans are in the preliminary engineering phase of a project to improve operations at the State Route 227 and Los Ranchos Road intersections.
-In order to determine the best solution at this intersection, the County is working to perform a detailed traffic analysis of the State Route 227 corridor from Aero Drive to Price Canyon Road, known as the 2021 State Route 227 Corridor Traffic Study.
+The County of San Luis Obispo Department of Public Works, San Luis Obispo Council of Governments (SLOCOG), and Caltrans are in the preliminary engineering phase of a project to improve operations at the State Route 227 and Los Ranchos Road intersection.
+To determine the best solution at this intersection, the study team commissioned a detailed traffic analysis of the State Route 227 corridor from Aero Drive to Price Canyon Road, known as the 2021 State Route 227 Corridor Traffic Study.

 July 14, 2020 - The topographic survey, geotechnical explorations, and traffic forecasting is complete.
 Work continues to analyze each corridor alternatives under current and future traffic volumes.
-The County hope to present the findings of the traffic analysis to the community this fall/winter.
+The County hopes to present the findings of the traffic analysis to the community this fall/winter 2021.

 March 20, 2019 - The first townhall meeting was held at Los Ranchos Elementary School.
-Representatives from the County, Caltrans, and San Luis Obispo Council of Governments (SLOCOG) were present to inform the public about the proposed project and hear their comments and concerns.
+Representatives from the County, Caltrans, and San Luis Obispo Council of Governments (SLOCOG) were present to inform the public about the proposed project and listen to comments and concerns.

-The Project is funded through federal Congestion Mitigation Air Quality (CMAQ) program funds and State Highway Account (SHA) funds programmed through the San Luis Obispo Counsel of Governments (SLOCOG).
+The Project is funded through federal Congestion Mitigation Air Quality (CMAQ) program funds and State Highway Account (SHA) funds programmed through the San Luis Obispo Council of Governments (SLOCOG).